 The Electrocardiogram (ECG) is recorded and analysed with the iWorx Data acquisition and analysis system.
 Lead I and Lead II ECG is collected by connecting needle electrodes to the 4 limbs of the animal.
 Lead II, aVF, aVL, aVR can be calculated by software if needed.
+Chest electrode may be used for a complete 12-lead ECG with the IX-ECG12 or the iWire-ECG12.
 For routine screening, Lead II is typically used.
 The recorded ECG is analysed using the ECG analysis module for LabScribe